Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 For further discussions regarding the BKL ansatz in relativistic cosmology, including generalization to higher dimension and other matter models, see also \cite{BelinskiHenneaux, Billiards, DemaretHenneauxSpindel, Henneaux}.

 \paragraph{Rigorous constructions and stability results of Kasner metrics}

 Beyond the heuristics of \cite{BK1, BK2, BKL1, BKL2, KL}, one may ask the following questions -- can one actually construct a large class of spacetimes containing a spacelike singularity, obeying the asymptotics \eqref{kasner1} and \eqref{kasner2}, and what does one know about their stability?

-For the first problem, we mention \cite{AnderssonRendall} constructing a large class of \emph{real analytic} solutions to the Einstein-scalar field system obeying the asymptotics \eqref{kl_ansatz2}.
+For the first problem, \cite{AnderssonRendall} constructs a large class of \emph{real analytic} solutions to the Einstein-scalar field system obeying the asymptotics \eqref{kl_ansatz2}.
 Beyond the real analytic regime, \cite{FournodavlosLuk} recently constructed a reasonably general class of \underline{vacuum} spacetimes obeying \eqref{kl_ansatz}, which are moreover allowed to be only $C^k$, for large $k$.

-Regarding stability, the state of the art is due to Fournodavlos--Rodnianski--Speck \cite{FournodavlosRodnianskiSpeck} which, loosely speaking, proves the stability of the exact generalized Kasner spacetime on $(0, + \infty) \times \mathbb{T}^3$, so long as certain exponents obey the subcriticality condition \eqref{subcriticality}.
-For other related results, we refer the reader to \cite{RodnianskiSpeck2, RodnianskiSpeck1, SpeckS3}.
+Regarding stability, the state of the art is due to Fournodavlos--Rodnianski--Speck \cite{FournodavlosRodnianskiSpeck} and a recent generalization by Oude Groeniger--Petersen--Ringstr\"om \cite{groeniger2023formation}.
+Loosely speaking, the former proves the stability of exact generalized Kasner spacetimes on $(0, + \infty) \times \mathbb{T}^3$ obeying the subcriticality condition \eqref{subcriticality}, while the latter both permits more general closed spatial topologies and greater inhomogeneity in the initial data, so long as the inhomogeneity is compensated by prescribing the data ``sufficiently close to the singularity''.
+For other related results, we refer the reader to \cite{RodnianskiSpeck2, RodnianskiSpeck1, SpeckS3, BeyerOliynyk, FajmanUrban}.

-Extending stability results beyond those for explicit Kasner and FLRW spacetimes (for instance for the spacetimes of Theorem~\ref{thm.intro} or Theorem~\ref{violent.thm}, see also Open Problem v in \cite{VDM21}) is an interesting question.
-In particular, note that existing results only deal with spacetimes obeying subcritical asymptotics in the sense of \eqref{subcriticality}, and hence do not feature any Kasner inversions, contrary to our (spatially-homogeneous) spacetime of Theorem~\ref{thm.intro}.
+In particular, \cite{groeniger2023formation} provides evidence for stability, \emph{including outside of symmetry}, of the spacetimes constructed in Theorem~\ref{thm.intro} and Theorem~\ref{violent.thm}; there only remains the technical issue of extending the stability arguments to non-compact spatial topologies, for instance by localizing the analysis of \cite{FournodavlosRodnianskiSpeck, groeniger2023formation}.
+We also mention several works of the first author.
+In \cite{Li_Kasner}, it is shown that all spacelike singularities, including spatially inhomogeneous singularities, in the spherically symmetric Einstein--scalar field model exhibit Kasner-like behavior, as does a class of singularities in the spherically symmetric Einstein--Maxwell--(uncharged) scalar field model obeying certain a priori assumptions.
+In \cite{LiSurfaceSymPaper}, the first author constructs a large class of (inhomogeneous) data in this latter model such that the corresponding spacetime achieves these a priori assumptions, but so that the spacetime also exhibits nonlinear dynamics reminiscent of Kasner bounces \eqref{transition}.
+See also \cite{LiGowdyPaper} concerning similar results in Gowdy symmetry.